-- models.
-Rather than one-by-one, the overall level of conservatism is determined by the combination of underlying assumptions and parameters. - 71.
+- 76. The risk quantification methodologies and assumptions used under the economic and normative perspectives are expected to be robust, sufficiently stable, risk sensitive, and conservative enough to quantify losses that occur rarely.
+Uncertainties arising from risk quantification methodologies are expected to be addressed by an increased level of conservatism. - 77.
+In the view of the ECB, in a sound ICAAP the overall level of conservatism in the assumptions under the economic perspective is generally at least on a par with the level underlying the risk quantification methodologies of the Pillar 1 internal models.40 Rather than one-by-one, the overall level of conservatism is determined by the combination of underlying assumptions and parameters.
+That means that an approach can, in practice, still be sufficiently conservative if selected assumptions are less conservative, as long as the overall level of conservatism remains high41. - 78.
 Instead of mechanically aiming at external credit rating objectives and statistical confidence levels, the institution is expected to calibrate its risk quantification methodologies on the basis of its own risk appetite.
 For this purpose, the institution is expected to consider possible losses it is willing and able to absorb over time.
-Based on this analysis, the institution is expected to establish and maintain risk quantification methodologies, including the assessment of stress events, that provide it with sufficient confidence that possible losses stemming from rare tail events or severe future developments are addressed in its strategies and risk appetite, and that these losses will not exceed the quantified risk. - 72.
-In order to facilitate the comparison between Pillar 1 and ICAAP risk quantifications, regardless of the Pillar 1 approach chosen (e.g. standardised or internal ratings-based (IRB) approach for credit risk), the institution is expected to take into account what is set out in the ECB document "Technical implementation of the EBA Guidelines on ICAAP and ILAAP information collected for SREP purposes".
-If there are differences between the two quantifications, the institution is expected to explain the main drivers for them.
+Based on this analysis, the institution is expected to establish and maintain risk quantification methodologies, including the assessment of stress events, that provide it with sufficient confidence that possible losses stemming from rare tail events or severe future developments are addressed in its strategies and risk appetite, and that these losses will not exceed the quantified risk. - 79.
+The institution may consider a range of different levels of conservatism to produce a range of risk quantifications, in order to comprehensively inform strategic decisions, pricing and capital management.
+An institution may, for example, decide to apply a lower level of conservatism when pricing certain products, as long as there are processes in place that ensure that rare tail events and severe future developments are being effectively managed and are covered by sufficient capital. - 80.
+In order to facilitate the comparison between Pillar 1 and ICAAP risk quantifications, regardless of the Pillar 1 approach chosen (e.g. standardised or internal ratings-based (IRB) approach for credit risk), the institution is expected to take into account what is set out in the ECB document "Technical implementation of the EBA Guidelines on ICAAP and ILAAP information